wardi/jsonsquared/README.md

 ### Horizontal lists

 Save space by combining short lists into fewer cells with horizontal lists.
-Include a delimiter between the braces and that delimiter will be used to split cells into multiple list elements.
+Include a delimiter between the brackets in the heading and that delimiter will be used to split cells into multiple list elements.

 name | rooms[,] | colors[ ]
 --- | --- | ---